erok415/Ultimate-Atom-Setup/README.md

 Checkout this great write up by Elad Ossadon on the Ulitmate Atom Editor Setup.
 [Source link](https://medium.com/productivity-freak/my-atom-editor-setup-for-js-react-9726cd69ad20)

 To install everything run the following snippet in your favorite terminal app.
-I use [iTerm2](https://www.iterm2.com/) (I removed one-dark-ui referenced from the article since Atom includes this as a defaul in the latest release):
+I use [iTerm2](https://www.iterm2.com/) (I removed one-dark-ui referenced from the article since Atom includes this as a default in the latest release):

 ```
 apm install atom-beautify prettier-atom atom-spotify2 atom-transpose case-keep-replace change-case copy-path